 Setting the lower bound (float) will also adjust the associated optlang variables associated with the reaction.
-Infeasible combinations, such as a lower bound higher than the current upper bound will update the other bound returns the model the reaction is a part of objective_coefficient
+Infeasible combinations, such as a lower bound higher than the current upper bound will update the other bound.

 When using a HistoryManager context, this attribute can be set temporarily, reversed when the exiting the context.